 Requested resource is not accessible

-Individuals who complete this course increase their understanding in cloud system architecture to identify challenges and gain insight on the various cloud deployment and cloud service models according to NIST’s definition in SP 800-145.
-The challenges and recommendations for managing the cloud architecture is an outcome in developing cloud architect and integrator knowledge.
+Individuals who complete this course increase their understanding of cloud system architecture to identify challenges and gain insight into the various cloud deployment and cloud service models according to NIST’s definition in SP 800-145.
+The challenges and recommendations for managing the cloud architecture are an outcome of developing cloud architect and integrator knowledge.

 SELF-PACED, 18 CPE CREDITS

 You will learn: